-environment while encouraging thoughtful economic development and protecting agricultural and environmentally sensitive lands and resources."
+"Electoral Area C is dedicated to a sustainable rural lifestyle where residents can enjoy the natural environment while encouraging thoughtful economic development and protecting agricultural and environmentally sensitive lands and resources."

-- Retain single-family dwelling emphasis in rural residential areas. - Provide for a range of residential development options which retain the qualities of residential peace and privacy.

-- Accommodate affordable housing in the planning area. - Support secondary suites in single-family dwellings as a form of affordable rental accommodation. - Promote minimum lot sizes and density compatible with Vancouver Coastal Health Subdivision Guideline. - For parcels serviced by an individual well and on-site septic, the maximum number of dwellings per parcel for development purposes shall be one dwelling per parcel up to 1.0 hectare in area, plus one dwelling for each additional 1.0 hectare of land. - Recognize that manufactured home parks represent a form of affordable housing and support the retention of existing manufactured home parks. - Discourage expansion of existing manufactured home parks. - Encourage new manufacture home parks to locate in the City of Powell River. - Support the establishment of affordable housing, rental housing and special needs housing within residential designations provided development is consistent with the recommended density provisions, and servicing requirements can be met without added costs to the area's taxpayers.
+- Retain single-family dwelling emphasis in rural residential areas. - Provide for a range of residential development options which retain the qualities of residential peace and privacy. - Accommodate affordable housing in the planning area. - Support secondary suites in single-family dwellings as a form of affordable rental accommodation. - Promote minimum lot sizes and density compatible with Vancouver Coastal Health Subdivision Guideline. - For parcels serviced by an individual well and on-site septic, the maximum number of dwellings per parcel for development purposes shall be one dwelling per parcel up to 1.0 hectare in area, plus one dwelling for each additional 1.0 hectare of land. - Recognize that manufactured home parks represent a form of affordable housing and support the retention of existing manufactured home parks. - Discourage expansion of existing manufactured home parks. - Encourage new manufactured home parks to locate in the City of Powell River. - Support the establishment of affordable housing, rental housing and special needs housing within residential designations provided development is consistent with the recommended density provisions, and servicing requirements can be met without added costs to the area's taxpayers.

-4.5 Texada Island Official Community Plan
+3.5 Texada Island Official Community Plan

 The Texada Island OCP applies to Texada Island.
-Residential development is focussed in the unincorporated villages of Van Anda and Gillies Bay and a collection of rural neighbourhoods on the northern portion of the island.
+Residential development is focussed on the unincorporated villages of Van Anda and Gillies Bay and a collection of rural neighbourhoods on the northern portion of the island.